The Burden of Paper-Based Processes

 In the past, finding the needed paper documents could be a major problem at crunch time.
-However, since the installation of RJS Software’s WebDocsTM, a document and image management package, the problem of “lost” documents has been virtually eliminated and the peaks and valleys of work flow have been evened out considerably.
+However, since the installation of Webdocs, a document scanning and digital storage solution, the problem of “lost” documents has been virtually eliminated and the peaks and valleys of work flow have been evened out considerably.
 Says Copus, “We’re about six months ahead of where we usually are.”

 When Manual Data Collection Doesn't Make the Grade

 A student requesting financial aid must submit at least three documents:

 - Free Application for Federal Student Aid (FAFSA), a government form,